apache/nuttx/configs/sama5d4-ek/README.txt

        No idea why (and there they is now delay in the baseline code... one has to be added).

+       Update: I don't believe that this HSMCI error occurs if file system debug output is enabled.

   nsh:

     This configuration directory provide the NuttShell (NSH).
 This is a